 Fine Dining Restaurants in Albuquerque, Santa Fe and Northern New Mexico

 A classy kind of place in the wilds of Corrales with astounding lobster ravioli.
-And who could resist the call of chipotle clams and flourless chocolate torte?
-Head on in for dinner and a nice bottle of wine or Sunday brunch on the patio.
+And who could resist the call of spicy clams?
+Head on in for dinner and a nice bottle of wine or for Sunday brunch on the patio.
 It’s only a few miles thataway, as the crow flies.